shadikhasan/k8s-notebook/k8s_essential_commands.md

 A concise guide to essential Kubernetes (`kubectl`) commands for managing clusters, resources, and debugging.
 Use this cheat sheet to streamline your workflow and troubleshoot effectively.

 > **Note**: Replace `<ns>` with the namespace name, `<pod>`, `<file>`, `<name>`, or other placeholders as needed.
 Commands assume `kubectl` is configured to interact with your cluster.
-> **Copy Commands**: Click the code block or select the text to copy each command easily.
-Use a terminal to paste and execute.

 ---